-- 6.5 The actual funding from business rate income has exceed the budget for the year.
-The total variance for the year under the Business Rate Retention Scheme was £498k.
-This sum is made up from an increase in the levy payable to Norfolk County Council of (£28k), additional income from renewable energy schemes of £388k and an increased amount receivable in respect of reliefs funded by central government using Section 31 grants of £138k. - 6.6 The Authority is a member of the Norfolk Business Rates Pool which enables growth in the business rates collected in Norfolk to be retained locally, rather than being passed to central government.
-The growth is paid over in the form of a levy payment to Norfolk County Council as the lead authority for the Pool.
-The budget for the levy was £558,488 but this has increased by £28,210 to £586,698 at Outturn.
-The increase is due to a higher business rate income figure (after reliefs) than was anticipated when the NNDR1 Return was completed. - 6.7 The Authority can retain all the income from renewable energy schemes, provided it granted planning permission for the scheme.
+- 8.5 The actual funding from business rate income has exceeded the budget for the year.
+The total variance for the year under the Business Rate Retention Scheme was £745k.
+This sum includes increased amounts receivable in respect of reliefs funded by Central Government using Section 31 grants of £787k; an increased levy payable to Norfolk County Council of (£181k); additional tariff payable to central government of (£36k); additional income from renewable energy schemes and relief in enterprise zones of £93k; additional growth of £80k and other minor variances of £2k.
+The Collection Fund can be found on page 91 along with the associated notes on pages 92 to 94. - 8.6 The Authority is a member of the Norfolk Business Rates Pool which enables growth in the business rates collected in Norfolk to be retained locally, rather than being passed to Central Government.
+The growth is paid over in the form of a levy payment to Norfolk County Council as the Lead Authority for the Pool.
+The budget for the levy was £399k but this has increased by £181k to £580k at outturn.
+The increase is due to a higher business rate income figure as a result of Central Government increases in reliefs compared to the anticipated position when the NNDR1 Return was completed. - 8.7 The Authority can retain all the income from renewable energy schemes, provided it granted planning permission for the scheme.
 It must include each year the amount it anticipates it will receive when completing the NNDR1.
 Any variation will be carried forward to the following year.
-The actual income receivable in 2015/16 from renewable energy schemes was £388,579 above the NNDR1 figure for that year of £199,200, and this additional income will be included in the 2016/17 Outturn.

-- 6.8 The Government has provided additional reliefs to business in successive Autumn Statements.
+The actual income receivable in 2016/17 from renewable energy schemes was £16k above the NNDR1 figure for that year of £584k and this additional income has been included in the 2017/18 outturn. - 8.8 The Government has provided additional reliefs to business in successive Autumn Statements.
 These reliefs have been dealt with outside the Business Rate Retention Scheme and funded by Section 31 grants payable to District Councils.
-The reliefs actually granted to businesses for the year have resulted in an increase of £137,918 in grant received. - 6.9 The business rate income is paid into the Collection Fund and then distributed to Central Government, the County Council and NNDC in accordance with the proportionate shares set out in the Scheme.
-The distribution is based on the NNDR1 return and any variances at Outturn will produce a surplus or deficit on the Collection Fund which is then distributed in the following year.
-A deficit on the Collection Fund had been anticipated for 2016/17 and a significant Provision is required in the Accounts to cover expected appeals against the rateable values of purpose built Health Centres and to mitigate against appeals following the rateable value revaluation exercise the results of which came into effect from April 2017. - 6.10 The Authority's share of the anticipated deficit on the Collection Fund for 2016/17 at the time of completing the 2017/18 NNDR1 was £193,224.
-The final outturn position was a deficit of £249,575.
+The reliefs actually granted to businesses for the year have resulted in an increase of £787k in grant received. - 8.9 The business rate income is paid into the Collection Fund and then distributed to Central Government, the County Council and NNDC in accordance with the proportionate shares set out in the Scheme.
+The distribution is based on the NNDR1 return and any variances at outturn will produce a surplus or deficit on the Collection Fund which is then distributed in the following year.
+A deficit on the Collection Fund had been anticipated for 2017/18 and a significant Provision is required in the Accounts to cover against appeals following the rateable value revaluation exercise the results of which came into effect from April 2017 but due to capacity issues at the Valuation Office (VOA) these appeals have yet to come through.

+8.10 The Authority's share of the anticipated deficit on the Collection Fund for 2017/18 at the time of completing the 2018/19 NNDR1 was £180k.
+The final outturn position was a deficit of £391k.

-7. Treasury Management and Economic Climate
+9. Treasury Management and Economic Climate